Freika/rails_server/readme.md

 ## Usage

 1. Run `ansible-playbook server/python.yml server/server.yml -i server/hosts` to setup users and all necessary software
-2. Run `cap production deploy:check` to create necessary infrastructure for capistrano 3
-3. Run `ansible-playbook server/app.yml -i server/hosts` to create Nginx virtual host for your app, create database for it and upload database dump on server.
+2. Run `ansible-playbook server/app.yml -i server/hosts` to create Nginx virtual host for your app, create database for it and upload database dump on server.
-4. Run `cap production deploy`.
+3. Run `cap production deploy`.
 If it failed because if not found active support 5, just run it one more time.
-5. You are awesome!
+4. You are awesome!

 ## Deploying application to already configured server